Josiah Harmar: Campaign against the Miamis

-In 1790, Harmar was sent on expeditions against Native Americans and the remaining British in the Northwest Territory.
-The British who held fur trading forts in the Northwest kept the Indians well supplied with guns and ammunition to keep the Americans out of the area.
-Furthermore, the Montreal-based North West Company had taken over the old French fur trading routes together with the services of the French-Canadian Voyageurs, and thus had a vested interest in keeping the Northwest for the Indians who sold them the furs that were the source of such profit to them.
+In 1790, Harmar was sent on expeditions against Native Americans and the remaining British in the Northwest Territory, who continued to supply them with guns and ammunition.
+Furthermore, the Montreal-based North West Company had taken over the old French fur trading routes together with the services of the French-Canadian voyageurs, and thus had a vested interest in keeping the Northwest for their Indian suppliers.
 Knox in a letter on 7 June 1790 ordered Harmar "to extirpate, utterly, if possible, the said Indian banditti".
-At the same time, Knox sent a letter to Major Patrick Murray commanding the British garrison at Fort Detroit, telling him of the coming expedition.
-The British response was to inform all of the Indian tribes of the expedition and to release a huge number of rifles and ammunition to the Indians.
+To prevent the outbreak of further hostilities, he sent word of Harmar's campaign to Major Patrick Murray, commander of British-held Fort Detroit.
+The British quickly passed on this information to the local tribes and released as much gunpowder, ammunition, and firearms to them as they could.

-Knox, who stood to greatly profit if the Indians were cleared out of the Northwest, seemed to have ordered the expedition in a moment of rage at the obstinate resistance of the Miami, Shawnee and Potawatomi peoples who resisted his attempts to evict them, leading Warnar to comment that anger is not the best emotion when making command decisions.
+Knox, who stood to greatly profit if the Indians were cleared out of the Northwest, seemed to have ordered the expedition in a moment of rage at the obstinate resistance of the Miami, Shawnee and Potawatomi peoples who fought his attempts to evict them; he didn't bother asking Harmar's opinion before making this decision.
 Knox, in his letters to Harmar, repeatedly advised him to move fast, strike hard, and avoid drinking, saying that sober generals were victorious generals.
 The frequency of the last warning indicated that Knox did not have much confidence in Harmar, which led Warner to question just why he was given the command in the first place given the evident doubts that both Washington and Knox had about him.